Education

 Introduction

 The overall development of the community is crucial for the personal growth of every individual living in that social structure.
 This is because of the actions of the rest of the community influence the behavior of an individual and how they view various topics, which contributes to their success in life.
-Hence, the welfare of the community holds a significant place and the unity of the people living in the community leads to its progression.
+Hence, the welfare of the co, community holds a significant place, and the unity of the people living in the community leads to its progression.

-A Place of their Own
+A Place of Their Own

-Community action and the Environment
+Community Action and the Environment

 Relative Efficacy of the Community Development Actions